MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 Every Event and World in AltspaceVR generates a six-character, alphanumeric "Entry Code."
 These codes allow you to teleport directly to an Event or World, straight from the Title Screen.
 You can find Entry Codes in the descriptions of each Event or World.

-#### Exploring worlds
+#### Exploring Worlds

 While the main draw of AltspaceVR may be our wide range of live virtual events, it's worth exploring the platform's many spectacular Worlds.
 Worlds are pre-built VR environments that can range in size and scope from underwater cities to intergalactic landscapes to public parks or mythical libraries.
 Some are built by our staff.
-Most of these worlds are user-generated.
+Most of these Worlds are user-generated.
 Whether you want to hang out by a fire pit on the "Brooklyn Rooftop" or chill out with friends in the "Zen Zone," there's an awe-inspiring World waiting for you.

 You can access **Worlds** from the **Main Menu**.